 Our legal structure has been drawn up with help from The Plunkett Foundation and is based on rules laid down by the Financial Conduct Authority (FCA).
-If you are interested in reading the rules in full, you can download a copy of them here.
+If you are interested in reading the rules in full, you can download a copy here.

-Our constitution is very similar to the traditional Friendly and Provident society.
+Our constitution is similar to that of a traditional Friendly and Provident society.
 It has three main features:

 If the business fails or a claim for damages is brought against the Society, shareholders cannot lose more than the amount they originally invested.

 Under FCA rules, the assets of the Society cannot be used or sold for private gain.
 If the business is wound up, the first option is to transfer ownership of the building to another community group.
 If this is not possible, the building will be sold and creditors and investors repaid out of the proceeds of the sale.
 Any money left over must be made available for other community uses.

 3. Democratic ownership and control